natachalevesque/natachalevesque.github.io/README.md

 # Spacestagram

-- Gets the Astronomy Picture of the Day (APOD) from the APOD APi @ https://api.nasa.gov
+- Gets the Astronomy Picture of the Day (APOD) from the APOD API @ https://api.nasa.gov

 Features
 ========